Nuclear Power in South Korea

 KEPCO and Doosan were reported to be offering Jordan their OPR-1000 nuclear reactor.
 However, the OPR is designed for 200 Gal seismic acceleration and would need to be upgraded to at least 300 Gal for Jordan and Turkey.
 Jordan then considered the APR-1400, but did not proceed with it.

 The Korea Atomic Energy Research Institute (KAERI) has been developing the SMART (System-integrated Modular Advanced Reactor) – a 330 MWt pressurised water reactor with integral steam generators and advanced passive safety features.
 It is designed for generating electricity (up to 100 MWe) and/or thermal applications such as seawater desalination – up to 40,000 m3/day.
 Design life is 60 years, with a three-year refuelling cycle.
-While the basic design is complete, the absence of any orders for an initial reference unit has stalled development and frustrated export intentions.
 In mid-2010 a consortium of 13 South Korean companies led by Kepco pledged KRW 100 billion ($83 million) to complete the design work.
 US-based engineering company URS provided technical services to KAERI.
 NSSC licensed the design (standard design approval) in 2012 and KAERI incorporated post-Fukushima modifications to 2016, making cooling fully passive.
 Cost is expected to be about $5000/kW.
 It has 57 fuel assemblies very similar to normal PWR ones but shorter, and it operates with a 36-month fuel cycle.
 KAERI planned to build a 90 MWe demonstration plant to operate from 2017, but this is not practical or economic in South Korea.

 In January 2015 the SMART Power Company Ltd (SPC) was launched with support from six supply chain companies as the sole entity responsible for the export and construction of SMART, particularly to the Middle East for desalination.
 The Ministry for Science, ICT and Future Planning (MSIP) formed a government-supported consultative body with the Office for Government Policy Coordination, the Ministry of Trade, Industry & Energy (MOTIE) and the Ministry of Foreign Affairs (MOFA) to support SMART export cooperation activities and private businesses.